-YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail, an Independent Non-Executive Director is the Chairman of the Audit Committee.
+YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail resigned on 8 March 2024, having served the maximum twelve (12) years tenure as an Independent Director of the Company.
+Consequently, Dato' Ir.
+Dr. Ashaari bin Mohamad was re-designated as the new chairman of the Audit Committee and Dato' Noor Azam bin Jamaludin was appointed as a member.
 In this respect, the Company complies with Paragraph 15.10 of the Listing Requirements.
 Furthermore, in compliance with Practice 9.1 of the MCCG 2021, the Chairman of the Audit Committee is not the Chairman of the Board.
 Mr. Loo Pak Soon fulfils the financial expertise requisite pursuant to Paragraph 15.09(1)(c) of the Listing Requirements.